-The Q46 is powered in one of two ways, depending on the version purchased.
-The 12-24 VDC powered analyzer requires a customer supplied DC power supply.
-The 90-260 VAC version requires line power.
+The Q45 is powered in one of two ways, depending on the version purchased.
+The 2-wire version is a 16-35 VDC powered transmitter.
+The integral 115/230 VAC version requires line power.
+DC powered units with relays may be powered from either 12 or 24 VDC regulated power supplies (customer supplied).
 Please verify the type of unit before connecting any power.

-WARNING: Do not connect AC line power to the DC version.
+WARNING: Do not connect AC line power to the 2-wire module.
 Severe damage will result.